Premier League referee wearing camera in Crystal Palace vs Man Utd - Jarred Gillett uses 'Ref Cam' during match

 Gillett wearing head-mounted 'RefCam' in Premier League first during game at Selhurst Park, live on Sky Sports; Premier League says fans will be able to watch footage in "one-off" programme later in year; FA has been trialling bodycams

-Referee Jarred Gillett will wear a camera during the Premier League game between Crystal Palace and Manchester United, live on Sky Sports.
+Referee Jarred Gillett wore a camera during the Premier League game between Crystal Palace and Manchester United, live on Sky Sports.

 Crystal Palace vs Man Utd - follow live updates

-Gillett will don a head-mounted 'RefCam' at Selhurst Park in a Premier League first.
+Gillett donned a head-mounted 'RefCam' at Selhurst Park in a Premier League first.

 The technology was approved for use in Monday's game by football's lawmakers, IFAB, as well as Premier League refereeing body, PGMOL, and both clubs.